 Utricularia gibba is similar to U. cornuta but differs in having a shorter inflorescence and smaller flowers with a shorter spur.

-Distribution in Bahamas/Globally:.
-Utricularia gibba occurs throughout the Bahamian Archipelago, North America and the entire Caribbean region.
+Distribution: Utricularia gibba occurs throughout the Lucayan Archipelago, North America and the entire Caribbean region.

-Medicinal/Cultural/Economic usage: Utricularia gibba is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Utricularia gibba is not known to be used medicinally in the Lucayan Archipelago.

 Utricularia gibba is a carnivorous plant that traps small aquatic insects in the bladders that form on the stems.
 When an insect swims close it triggers a mechanism that sucks the insect inside and then digests it.